withastro/docs/src/pages/en/guides/content-collections.md

 ## Generating pages from content collections

-You might map content collections to live URLs on your site.
-This should be  similar to globbing directories outside of `src/pages/`, [using `getStaticPaths` to generate routes dynamically.](/en/core-concepts/routing/#dynamic-routes)
+You can create pages based on your content collections using [dynamic routes](/en/core-concepts/routing/#dynamic-routes).
+Use `getCollection()` inside your [`getStaticPaths()`](https://docs.astro.build/en/reference/api-reference/#getstaticpaths) function to build routes based on your collections.
+If you have used `Astro.glob()` to generate a dynamic route before, this might feel familiar.

 Say you have a `docs` collection subdivided by locale like so: